pimentel/bench-ci/README.md

 - should be able to keep track of different versions according to SHA1 hash or tag
 - should be able to keep track of different branches
+- should be able to deal with private repositories (API tokens and keys)

 ## modeling